expo/expo/docs/pages/build-reference/android-builds.md

 ### Configuring Gradle

-Let's focus on building a release app binary.
-Like we previously mentioned, your app binary needs to be signed with the keystore.
+Your app binary needs to be signed with a keystore.
 Since we're building the project on a remote server, we had to come up with a way to provide Gradle with credentials which aren't, for security reasons, checked in to your repository.
-When running `eas build:configure`, we're writing the `android/app/eas-build.gradle` file with the following contents:
+In one of the remote steps, we inject the signing configuration into your Gradle configuration.
+EAS Build creates the **android/app/eas-build.gradle** file with the following contents:

 <!-- prettier-ignore -->
 ```groovy